beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

     Intel(R) OpenCL -- Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz
 ```

-To run on a specific device user the following option:
+To run on a specific device, use the following option:

 ```bash
  -D<s>.<t>.device=<driverNumber>:<deviceNumber>
 ```

-In order to run your code on a device of choice you can issue, for example running on device [1] will look like this:
+In order to run your code on a device of your choice you can issue:

 ```bash
 $ tornado -Ds0.device=0:1 --debug examples/TestTornado
 ```

-This will run TaskSchedule (s0) on the device 1 (Intel Graphics 630).
+This will run TaskSchedule (s0) on the device 1 (Intel HD Graphics).
 Similarly, you can execute the code on the rest of the devices.